redFrik/yetanotheroscmovieplayer/README.md

   * on osx: the application is called **yetanotheroscmovieplayer_osx.app**
   * on rpi: the application is called **yetanotheroscmovieplayer_rpi**
   * on rpi you can also start it from terminal with: `./yetanotheroscmovieplayer_rpi`
+  * there is also a special rpitft version for using with small TFT displays
 * start sending osc commands from python, javascript, puredata, supercollider or whatever - see testcode below

 osc protocol